Your number on choice for a bridging loan in Newcastle

 How much do bridging loans/deposit bonds cost?

 Different issuers charge different fees for deposit bonds.
-The total amount depends on the value of the property you’re looking to purchase and the value of the deposit bond being taken out, as well as if you have been pre-approved for bridging finance in Newcastle.
+The total amount depends on the value of the property you’re looking to purchase, the value of the deposit bond being taken out, and if you have been pre-approved for bridging finance in Newcastle.
 According to Canstar, who completed a review of several deposit bond companies, a buyer can expect to pay between 1.2% and 1.5% of the total purchase price.

 We recommend comparing different deposit bond issuers with us before committing to a particular deposit bond.

 How long does it take to get a deposit bond approved?

-Getting a deposit bond is actually quite a quick and streamlined process.
+Getting a deposit bond is quite a quick and streamlined process.
 According to Deposit Bond Australia, applicants can receive their bond between four and 48 hours, depending on the complexity of the application.

 What are the risks associated with bridging loans and deposit bonds?

 A few hurdles are involved with getting a bridging loan or deposit bond.
 You may not be issued funds due to:

 – Refusal from the vendor.
 Not all real estate agents and vendors will accept a deposit bond.
 Be sure to check this under the contract conditions before committing to a sale.

 – Financial checks.
 By law, you must pass financial checks by the issuer.
 Like home loans, deposit bonds are a form of credit covered by the National Consumer Credit Protection Act 2009 (Cth) (NCCP Act).

 – Fees and charges.
 Anyone using a deposit bond must pay fees on top of the amount covered by the deposit.
 Before agreeing to enter a contract, find out how much the deposit bond will be so you can calculate additional costs.